Britain files suit against EU over short-selling rules

-Britain's finance ministry has lodged papers at the European Court of Justice seeking legal clarity about powers that will give the European Securities and Markets Authority the power to ban or restrict short-selling across the 27-member bloc, a government official said.
+Britain's finance ministry has lodged papers at the European Court of Justice seeking legal clarity about powers that will give the European Securities and Markets Authority the power to ban or restrict short-selling across the 27-member bloc, Reuters has learned.

 It argues that the new rules, due to take effect in November, will give ESMA undue influence and is citing a half-century old landmark case about the balance of institutional powers within the first incarnation the European Union.